hellafolk/hellafolk.github.io/quaking_aspen.md

 I selected two 30-year climate periods: 2011–2040 and 2041–2070.
 These windows follow standard climate normals and allow for a comparison between near-future and mid-century conditions.
 They also represent a span of my own lifetime.
 The first period reflecting the climate I am growing up in, while the second representing the climate I will grow old in.

-To capture the range of possible future climates within these time periods, I selected four climate models that span the extremes of projected temperature and precipitation: cool and wet (CNRM-CM5), cool and dry (MIROC5), hot and dry (IPSL-CM5A-LR), and hot and wet (HadGEM2-ES365).
-Using this set of models allows me to explore not just a single future, but a range of plausible conditions that could influence where aspen can persist.
+To model habitat suitability across future scenarios, I used MACAv2 downscaled climate data in combination with the Climate Futures Toolbox to select representative projections for each site.
+To capture the range of possible climates within these time periods, I selected four models that span the extremes of projected temperature and precipitation: cool and wet (CNRM-CM5), cool and dry (MIROC5), hot and dry (IPSL-CM5A-LR), and hot and wet (HadGEM2-ES365).
+This allows me to explore not just a single future, but a range of plausible conditions that could influence where aspen can persist.

+I focused on a high-emissions scenario (RCP 8.5) to capture a more extreme, but still plausible, trajectory of future climate change.
+In addition to temperature and precipitation, I incorporated environmental variables that directly influence aspen growth, including elevation, slope, and aspect to capture topographic controls on solar radiation and drainage, as well as soil properties such as saturated water content and soil organic matter, which reflect water availability, nutrient cycling, and overall soil health.
+Together, these variables provide a more complete representation of the physical conditions that determine where quaking aspen can persist under changing climate conditions.

 <iframe
   src="https://hellafolk.github.io/img/sierra_valley_composite.html"